Amp-Lab-at-VT/web/mentor-steps.md

 Select 'New" (If this is not visible, ask one of the admins for privalges to create new repos)

 Assign it a name
+Make it Public
+Give it a blank readme
+License MIT
+Create Repo

 ## Step 2: Give them access to the repo